ryantd42/NY-Legislative-Git/2023/S2931B-2023/bill.md

  and regulations, state and federal, including [regulations as  to],  BUT NOT  LIMITED  TO, THOSE RELATING TO WAGES, LABOR AND actuarial soundness [for medicaid managed care].
-FOR PREMIUMS EFFECTIVE ON AND  AFTER  APRIL FIRST, TWO THOUSAND TWENTY-FOUR, THE COMMISSIONER SHALL FURTHER CONSIDER INCREASES  TO  PREMIUMS  TO  ADDRESS  COST AND REIMBURSEMENT ADJUSTMENTS REQUIRED BY THE DEPARTMENT'S IMPLEMENTATION OF THE AMENDMENTS TO ARTICLE THIRTY-SIX OF THIS CHAPTER AND SECTION THREE HUNDRED SIXTY-FIVE-A OF THE SOCIAL SERVICES LAW MADE BY THE CHAPTER OF  THE  LAWS  OF  TWO  THOUSAND TWENTY-THREE THAT AMENDED THIS SUBDIVISION.
+FOR PREMIUMS EFFECTIVE ON AND  AFTER  APRIL FIRST, TWO THOUSAND TWENTY-FIVE, THE COMMISSIONER SHALL FURTHER CONSIDER INCREASES  TO  PREMIUMS  TO  ADDRESS  COST AND REIMBURSEMENT ADJUSTMENTS REQUIRED BY THE DEPARTMENT'S IMPLEMENTATION OF THE AMENDMENTS TO ARTICLE THIRTY-SIX OF THIS CHAPTER AND SECTION THREE HUNDRED SIXTY-FIVE-A OF THE SOCIAL SERVICES LAW MADE BY THE CHAPTER OF  THE  LAWS  OF  TWO  THOUSAND TWENTY-FOUR THAT AMENDED THIS SUBDIVISION.
   §  7.
 The  superintendent of financial services, in consultation with the commissioner of health, and representatives of state-licensed health insurers, home care service agencies  and  consumers  (including  family